symbol/symbol-docs/source/guides/transaction/sending-a-transfer-transaction.rst

         :language: javascript
         :lines:  41-45

-Once signed, Alice can :doc:`announce the transaction <../../concepts/transaction>` to the network.
+3. Once signed, :doc:`announce the transaction <../../concepts/transaction>` to the network.

 .. example-code::